-Friend: Mother's Day is coming up!
-Have you guys decided what to do for your moms yet!?
+Friend 1: Mother's Day is coming up!
+Have you guys decided what to do for your mom yet!?
 You: Uhhh, not really.
-(Hoping the subject will change) Friend: Well, I'm taking my mom on spa day and then out to dinner.
+(Hoping the subject will change) Friend 1: Well, I'm taking my mom on spa day and then out to the movies.
 She really is my best friend.
 I can't wait to see her!
-Friend 2: Yeah, I'm going to visit mom, I haven't seen her in a while and really miss her.
+Friend 2: Nice!
+I'm going to visit my mom and catch up over dinner.
+I just saw her the other day, but I still miss her.
 You: Sounds nice...
-(With a detached smile) Friend: ...Well Mother's Day is a right around the corner, you haven't figure out NOTHING?!
-You: I'm sure I'll put figure something out... but I'llllll talk to you guys later...
+(With a detached smile) Friend 1: ...Well Mother's Day is right around the corner, you haven't figure out NOTHING?!
+You: I'm sure I'll figure something out soon enough.....But anyways, how have you all been?

 Does this conversation sound familiar?